MV10/monkey-hi-hat/unreleased_changes.md

 ### MHH TODO

+* Consider adding a markdown file for co-pilot guidance (must be open in the IDE for co-pilot to "see" it)
 * Add mhh.conf setting to control window frame style when not in full-screen mode
 * Add mhh.conf paths for saving screenshots
 * Add `--paths` switch to return configured paths